Sonjorg/edge_exporter/README.md

 # Readme
 ## Prometheus exporter for Ribbon Communications SBC routers
+#### Developed by Sondre Jørgensen in cooperation with Sang Ngoc Nguyen at NTNU: Norwegian University of Science and Technology, sondre2409@gmail.com and 29sangu@gmail.com
 ### Configuration of the exporter
 #### The configuration is implemented in config.yml in the root folder of the source code.
 ```